ShrewdSpirit/credman/README.md

 <p align="center"><img src="/img/demo.gif?raw=true"/></p>

-## Next version 1.0.0 update
-This version brings updates (stuff in todo) and completely removes GUI because I'm neither a front-end dev nor planning to use CGO.
-- Uses jsoniter for faster json serialization/deserialization
-- IPFS support (encrypted file creation, decrypting files, key store for file hashes and some IPFS utilities)
-- Sync your profile on IPFS instead of being decenteralized.
-Your profile will be encrypted with RSA no matter how large (so you have to keep your private key with you), compressed and pushed into a configured IPFS instance.
-You can also pull your profile from IPFS on other devices.
-- GraphQL for interfacing with daemon

 ## Features
 - Stateless (doesn't keep passwords in memory for later use)
 - Directly connect to ssh server using fields in given site (**requires cygwin or a POSIX terminal emulator on windows**)